kyrylo-sovailo/benchmark/README.md

  - Does not use multithreading
  - Does not assume any prior knowledge about the program input

-A "balanced" program is a program that does all types of operations in a close-to-real-life proportions.
+A "balanced" program is a program that does all types of operations that you'd expect a non-mathematical utility to do, in close-to-real-life proportions.
 It includes:
  - Logics
  - Floating-point operations
  - Memory management